 This course provides an understanding of the best methods to use in interpreting and using research reports.
 It includes a study and evaluation of available research in the field of reading.
 Competency prerequisites.

-REED 526 Development of the School Reading Program (3:3:0)
+REED 526 Organization, Implementation, and Evaluation of School Reading Programs (3:3:0)